zcaceres/easy-mcp/README.md

 ## Credits

-Easy MCP was created by Zach Caceres but inspired by [FastMCP by kjlowin](https://github.com/jlowin/fastmcp), a library for Python MCP servers.
+EasyMCP was created by Zach Caceres but inspired by [FastMCP by kjlowin](https://github.com/jlowin/fastmcp), a library for Python MCP servers.